 Here are my top tips to keep in mind for making sure you get a great letter of recommendation for college and scholarships with the least amount of stress!

 Give some thought as to which teachers would be the best recommenders for you.
-Ideally, you want recommendations from two teachers who:
+Ideally, you want recommendations from two or three teachers who:

 Can’t find someone who matches all three?
 (I know it might be difficult due to remote learning.)
-Pick a teacher who really knows and likes you (and who has taught you in high school).
+Pick a teacher who really knows and likes you (and who has taught you as recently as possible in high school).

 While you can ask your yearbook advisor or band instructor or football coach for a letter of recommendation, try not to use these as your main letters.
 Colleges are interested in how you’ll do academically, and letters from core teachers will offer the best insight.